 Examples include leaving credentials embedded in configuration files and applications.
 They also include using new tools and third-party code that have not been adequately scrutinized for security lapses.
 Moreover, developers hardly ever focus on securing their tools and infrastructure from security breaches.

-Many DevOps tools offer in-built security features to keep the tool secure.
-These devops features protect your sensitive data and company secrets.
-However, such in-built security features hinder interoperability, as they don’t let you share secrets across tools, platforms, or cloud environments.
+Many DevOps tools offer built-in security features to keep the tool secure.
+These features protect sensitive data and company secrets.
+However, such built-in security features hinder interoperability, as they don’t let you share secrets across tools, platforms, or cloud environments.

-However, the DevOps teams usually use these features for securing sensitive data.
-But the problem is that these security features do not allow you to monitor and manage them consistently, thus leading to security lapses and loss of data.
+However, DevOps teams usually use these features to secure sensitive data.
+The problem is that these security features do not allow you to monitor and manage them consistently, thus leading to security lapses and data loss.

 Let’s see how DevOps security works.